tomasf/Cadova/Sources/Cadova/Cadova.docc/GettingStarted.md

 Set up a new Swift package and create your first 3D model with Cadova.

 > tl;dr: Create a new executable Swift package with Cadova as a dependency, import it, define your geometry inside `Model(...) { ... }` and run the program to generate a 3MF file.
+Use [the model template repo](https://github.com/tomasf/cadova-model-template) to get going quickly.

 ## 1. Install Swift